 As we moved through the summer and fall months there were many products to put up, jellies and jams to make, peaches and plums and grapes, tomatoes – you know how the list is.
-But I always know I am near the end if not at the end when it is time to dig the horseradish!
+But I always know I am near the end, if not at the end when it is time to dig the horseradish!

-Once we had found and dug enough horseradish for all the families, home we would go.
+Once we had found and dug enough horseradish for all the families, we set for home.
 Aunt Mae would get the big metal laundry tub out of the shed – we would set up the hand grinder and go to work.
 I am sure we washed and sorted all that horseradish – I just remember grinding it and mixing some of it with beets to tone it down a bit.
 When it was all done (and we did it all outside) we would head home with enough horseradish to last the year.
 I believe my dad loved that potent root until the day he died!!

-This year I had about twice as much as last year.
+This year I had about twice as much horseradish as last year.
 The roots were larger and stronger – both in holding the ground and in potency!

 I use a stiff vegetable brush to clean the roots and then peel most of them with a potato peeler.
 Cut the roots into about 4″ lengths and run them through the Cuisinart!
-What a pleasure it is to have that machine for this process – saves your sinuses!
+What a pleasure it is to have that machine for this process – it really saves your sinuses!

 Once everything has been grated I mix one cup of water with about 2 tablespoons of vinegar – make enough to give a good mixing with the horseradish – stir it well and then put the horseradish into the jars.

-I use smaller jars – usually half pint – and then put the heated lids on the jars – tighten down the rings and to the pantry they go until it is time to share.
+I use smaller canning jars – usually half pint – and then put the heated lids on the jars – tighten down the rings and to the pantry they go until it is time to share.
 A very easy process -just don’t breathe while you do it!!

 I’m glad to have the last canning jar filled for the year – now on to other projects.